getcarina/getcarina.com/_best-practices/docker-best-practices-container-linking.md

 architecture without solving the underlying issues at hand.

 ### Alternative to linking: service discovery

+The stability and benefits of linking are not ready to be integrated into mission-critical, production-grade stacks.
+Container links do not make it easy for the developer to interact with linked server and client containers without detailed foreknowledge of the connection itself.

 An alternative to container linking that is becoming an industry standard is to use a service registration and discovery tool.
 If all the services that are available to your containers are known (registered) and can easily be located (discovered), there is no need to define specific links between services in multiple containers.
 You can read more about this at